Cupra Born review: interior, dashboard & infotainment

 Equipment, options & accessories

-Upgrading to V2 trim adds 19-inch alloys, an augmented-reality head-up display and heated front seats, while top-spec V3 cars get 20-inch alloys and 12-way power-adjustable heated massage seats up front.
-The 58kWh/201bhp Cupra Born in V2 and V3 trim costs just over £36,000 and £40,000 respectively.
+Upgrading to V2 trim adds 19-inch alloys, an augmented-reality head-up display and heated front seats, while top-spec V3 cars get 20-inch alloys and 12-way power-adjustable heated massage seats up front with luxurious leatherette and suede upholstery.

 Infotainment, apps & sat nav